brennv/openshiftv3-training/training-guide.md

 ## Auth, Projects, and the Web Console
 ### Configuring htpasswd Authentication
 OpenShift v3 supports a number of mechanisms for authentication.
 The simplest use case for our testing purposes is `htpasswd`-based authentication.

-To start, we will need the `htpasswd` binary, which is made available by
+To start, we will need the `htpasswd` binary, which is made available by installing on ose-master:
-installing:

     yum -y install httpd-tools